Morshok/Klingon-repo/Organization/Reflections/Individual Reflections/Anthon/Week 3.md

 # Question: What do I want to learn or understand better?
 ## Answer:
-  During this weeks sprint, me and Phong has worked on implementing backend java program for populating tables in the h2 database with information regarding pump- and bicyclestations.
+  During this weeks sprint, me and Phong has worked on implementing a backend java program for populating tables in the h2 database with information regarding pump- and bicyclestations.
 We opted towards using jpa, which is an in-memory implementation database storage architecture.
 I would like to learn and understand the jdbc